What Core Web Vitals are

 - Paid ads waste budget on users who never reach the offer.

-- Your best content still underperforms because it loads late.
+- Your best content underperforms because it loads late.

 Lag during action, INP